-We promote achievement of all students in its widest forms in a positive way, from the classroom to the sports field, the eco council to Drama productions.
-However we are aware that school life isn't always easy and work hard to ensure that there is always someone to talk to if there is a problem.
+We promote achievement of all students in its widest forms positively, from the classroom to the sports field, the eco-council to Drama productions.
+However, we are aware that school life isn't always easy and work hard to ensure that there is always someone to talk to if there is a problem.

 Please see details of our pastoral structure here.